ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 ### OVHcloud context

-#### Add new destination vDC
+#### Adding a new destination vDC

 You can add a destination vDC following those steps:

 1\.
-Check your datacenter is eligible to move to target range
+Check that your datacenter is eligible to move to the target range:

 > [!api]
 >
 > @api {GET} /dedicatedCloud/{serviceName}/commercialRange/compliance
 >

-Expected return: dedicatedCloud.compliantRanges[]
+**Expected return:** dedicatedCloud.compliantRanges[]

 2\.
-Get your available services to upgrade
+Check which of your services you can upgrade:

 > [!api]
 >
 > @api {GET} /order/upgrade/privateCloudManagementFee
 >

-Expected return: List of available services to upgrade
+**Expected return:** List of available services available to the upgrade.

 3\.
-View what you are able to upgrade to
+View what you are able to upgrade to:

 > [!api]
 >
 > @api {GET} /order/upgrade/privateCloudManagementFee/{serviceName}
 >

-Expected return: order.cart.GenericProductDefinition[]
+**Expected return:** order.cart.GenericProductDefinition[]

 4\.
-Verify you are able to upgrade with serviceName and planCode for destination range
+Verify you are able to upgrade with your serviceName and planCode for destination range:

 > [!api]
 >
 > @api {GET} /order/upgrade/privateCloudManagementFee/{serviceName}/{planCode} ( quantity : 1 )
 >

-Expected return: order.upgrade.OperationAndOrder
+**Expected return:** order.upgrade.OperationAndOrder

 5\.
-Create the order
+Create the order:

 > [!api]
 >
 > @api {POST} /order/upgrade/privateCloudManagementFee/{serviceName}/{planCode} ( quantity : 1 )
 >

-Expected return: order.upgrade.OperationAndOrder
+**Expected return:** order.upgrade.OperationAndOrder

 This API call generates an order that needs to be validated.
-If you don’t have a payment method, please contact your Support team or Account Manager to get it validated
+If you don’t have a payment method, please contact your support team or Account Manager to get it validated.

-#### Add new ressources
+#### Adding new ressources

-You can proceed with ordering new ressources to the new Destination vDC following the guide https://docs.ovh.com/ie/en/private-cloud/information_about_dedicated_cloud_billing/#add-resources-billed-monthly
+You can proceed with ordering new resources to the new Destination vDC following this [Information about Dedicated Cloud billing](https://docs.ovh.com/gb/en/private-cloud/information_about_dedicated_cloud_billing/#add-resources-billed-monthly) guide.

-#### Convert datastores to global
+#### Converting a datastore to a global datastore

 A global datastore is a datastore mounted on all clusters / virtual datacenters within a VMware infrastructure, i.e. shared between the source vDC and the destination vDC :

-Run the OVHcloud API to check datastores compatibility, we recommand selecting the datastores ordered in the new vDC, old datastores may not be compatible.
+Run the OVHcloud API to check datastores compatibility.
+We recommend selecting the datastores ordered in the new vDC, old datastores may not be compatible.

 > [!api]
 >
 > @api {GET} /dedicatedCloud/{serviceName}/datacenter/{datacenterId}/filer/{filerId}/checkGlobalCompatible
 >

-Expected return: boolean
+**Expected return:** boolean

-If the API retun is FALSE, your datastores are not compatible, you will need to order new datastores and use storage motion, using the guides https://docs.ovh.com/ie/en/private-cloud/information_about_dedicated_cloud_billing/#add-resources-billed-monthly and https://docs.ovh.com/ie/en/private-cloud/vmware_storage_vmotion
+If the API return is FALSE, your datastores are not compatible, you will need to order new datastores and use storage motion, using the following [Information about Dedicated Cloud billing](https://docs.ovh.com/gb/en/private-cloud/information_about_dedicated_cloud_billing/#add-resources-billed-monthly) and [VMware Storage vMotion](https://docs.ovh.com/gb/en/private-cloud/vmware_storage_vmotion/) guides.

-If the API retun is TRUE, you can proceed with the conversio to global datastores Run the OVHcloud API to check datastores compatibility
+If the API return is TRUE, you can proceed with the conversion to global datastores.

+Run the OVHcloud API to check datastores compatibility:

 > [!api]
 >
 > @api {POST}  /dedicatedCloud/{serviceName}/datacenter/{datacenterId}/filer/{filerId}/convertToGlobal
 >

-Expected return: Task information
+**Expected return:** Task information

 #### Security